 In This Article

-Due to its complexity and its multifaceted smell, oakmoss is essential in fine perfumery.
-It offers warm, warm, woody and powerful notes.
-It also serves as a fixer for lighter notes.
-Oakmoss is particularly used with woody and amber fragrances.
-However, it goes perfectly with floral, vanilla and citrus notes… A dream for noses.
+Given its intricate and multifaceted nature, oakmoss is a crucial element in fine perfumery.
+It provides warm, woody, and robust notes while also acting as a fixative for lighter scents.
+Oakmoss is particularly popular in woody and amber fragrances, but it also harmonizes beautifully with floral, vanilla, and citrus notes, making it a perfumer's dream ingredient.

 - Oakmoss is not actually a moss, but a lichen that grows primarily on oak trees, giving it its name.

 - Due to its fixative properties, oakmoss has been used in the perfume industry since the 16th century.

 - Oakmoss is known for its hypoallergenic properties and has been used in traditional medicine for its antiseptic and anti-inflammatory benefits.